DiamondGotCat/DGC-Epoch/README.md

 This is a new way of expressing time that can represent very long periods of time.

 It's very simple:
-1. Measure the number of milliseconds since January 1, 2000
+1. Measure the number of milliseconds since January 1, 2000 (UTC)
 2. Convert to binary

 ## Versions